agoldst/elsmd/README.md

 mainfont: Minion Pro
 ```

 The `mainfont` is only used for lecture scripts.
+To change this, adjust the `usefonttheme` command in the [slides template](scuro_slides.latex).
 The default is TeX's, that is, Computer Modern (which is a bit spindly for a script you have to read from while talking and gesticulating).
 A document font size of 12pt is set in the Makefile.

 ## Bibliography